My Husband Is a Disappointing Father: 10 Ways to Handle It

 Nothing is more painful than a father who doesn’t appreciate.
 Rather than seeing their children’s milestones, talents, and skills, they’d rather compare, discriminate, and criticize.

-This would leave a lasting effect on any child because they, too, won’t be able to see their worth and will have very low self-esteem.
+One could call them a terrible husband and father because they might leave a lasting effect on any child because they, too, won’t be able to see their worth and will have very low self-esteem.

-My husband is a disappointing father: 10 ways to handle it
+My husband is a disappointing father: 11 ways to handle it

 “I sometimes feel like he’s an irresponsible husband and father.
 Maybe it’s just because I’m just disappointed with him and don’t know how to fix our problem.”

 Feeling like you’re a single parent could indeed feel frustrating.
-Your husband is there, he provides, but you feel disappointed because he’s not being a good father to your kids.
+Your husband is there; he provides, but you feel disappointed because he’s not being a good father to your kids.

 1. Try to learn why he’s like this

+Before you tag your husband as an immature and disappointing father, you must first understand the whole situation.
 You know more than anyone how good a person he is.
-Now try to see what makes him unable to learn how to be a good husband and father.
+Now, try to see what makes him unable to learn how to be a good husband and father.

 Did he grow up with an absent father?
 Does he work all day and come home exhausted?
 Is he having problems at work?
+Some fathers don’t know how to be present for their kids, while others have deeper reasons: they aren’t there for you and your kids.

 Know the reason and then plan your next step.